 The VESC software is designed to work with a wide variety of hardware, from very low power to very high power.
 A complete reference schematic and layout with two shunt resistors can be found here

 this hardware is referred to as version 4.10 in the firmware.
-If you plan to manufacture and sell it, please respect the trademark policies of the VESC Project and use your own name on your product, and give a reference to the VESC Project to show what your hardware is based on.
+If you plan to manufacture and sell it, please respect the trademark policies of the VESC Project and use your own name on your product, and give a reference to the VESC Project to show what your hardware is compatible with software wise.

-Currently there is no complete hardware layout available with three shunts, but we will make one available in the near future.
-For now you can refer to the schematic for the official VESC hardware versions, which will be published here.
+Currently there is no complete hardware layout available with three shunts.
+If you want to design your own HW you can refer to the schematic for the official VESC hardware versions, which will be published here.
 This is the schematic for the official VESC SIX:

 This is the schematic for the VESC 75/300: